 Tables 4 and 5 present the results of the moderated mediation model with environmental concern as the independent variable.
-Table 4 demonstrates that both the interaction term $(\beta=0.26; p<0.00)$ and the direct effect are significant ( $\beta=0.40; p<0.00$ ) with a R value of .31 (p<0.00).
-This implies that presence of children in the family moderates the indirect relationship between environmental concern on willingness-to-pay through the belief in the environmental ability of eco-labels.
+Table 4 demonstrates that both the interaction term ($\beta = .26$, p < .00) and the direct effect are significant ($\beta = .40$, p < .00) with an R^2 value of 0.31 (p < .00).
+This implies that presence of children in the family moderates the indirect relationship between environmental concern on willingness to pay through the belief in the environmental ability of eco-labels.
 This interpretation is supported by the results from Table 5, which show the conditional effect of the moderation term for two different levels of the presence of children.
-Here the value 0 implies no child and the value 1 implies the presence of a child in the family.
-Though the indirect conditional effect for both values are significant, the significant value for the index of moderated mediation (Index=0.20 with SE=0.10, LLCI & ULCI=0.01 & 0.38) shows that the moderation effects are significantly different for the two different values of the presence of child in the family.
-Since the effect value for families with a child ( $\beta$ =0.40) is higher than for families without a child ( $\beta$ =0.20) we can conclude that the mediating effect is stronger for families with children compared to families without children.

-Hence, taken together, the results suggest a partial mediation effect of the belief in eco-labels in the relationship between environmental concern and willingness-to-pay, thus supporting H1, H3, H4 and H6.
+Here, the value 0 implies no child and the value 1 implies the presence of a child in the family.
+Though the indirect conditional effect for both values is significant, the significant value for the index of moderated mediation (Index = 0.20 with SE = 0.10, LLCI and ULCI = 0.01 and 0.38) shows that the moderation effects are significantly different for the two different values of the presence of a child in the family.
+Since the effect value for families with a child ($\beta = .40$) is higher than for families without a child (β = .20) we can conclude that the mediating effect is stronger for families with children compared to families without children.
+Hence, taken together, the results suggest a partial mediation effect of the belief in eco-labels in the relationship between environmental concern and willingness to pay, thus supporting H1, H3, H4, and H6.

-Further, the mediation effect of the belief in environmental ability of eco-labels on the relationship between awareness of eco-labels on willingness-to-pay a premium for eco-labels, was tested using PROCESS Macro model 14.
+Further, the mediation effect of the belief in environmental ability of eco-labels on the relationship between awareness of eco-labels on